PROFESSIONAL TRAINING YEAR MODULE (FULL-YEAR WORK) - 2018/9

 Students are required to deliver an oral presentation or to present a poster covering their placement experience or students are required by their Department to submit a video presentation.
 Word count is not applicable, but guidelines are available in the PTY student handbook.

 Formative assessment and feedback

-- To enable you to apply academic knowledge to work activities and processes in practice
+- Apply academic knowledge to work activities and processes in practice.

 C - Cognitive/analytical

 Independent Study Hours: 1200

 The learning and teaching methods are predicated on experiential learning through the placement experience itself.

 The mentoring, coaching and assessment role of both the workplace supervisor and the University’s Visiting Professional Training Tutor are focused on ensuring that students achieve the learning outcomes for the module; these relate to (1) personal and professional development, (2) evaluation of placement learning and (3) transfer of placement learning.